onap/integration/docs/docs_policy_e2e.rst

 Services exercised
 ~~~~~~~~~~~~~~~~~~

-Every Policy service is ClusterIP only and listens on port 6969, so the
+Every Policy service is ClusterIP only, and all of them listen on port 6969
-addresses below are the only ones the tests can use.
-Substitute the real
+except the OPA PDP, which listens on 8282, so the addresses below are the only
+ones the tests can use.
+Substitute the real namespace for ``onap`` if the
-namespace for ``onap`` if the deployment uses a different one.
+deployment uses a different one.

 .. list-table::
    :widths: 22 26 12 40